jiwon-seattle/board-game-event-logger-redux/README.md

 ## 1. Specification

 A board game event logger site.
-User could join the event and check the events checked.
+User could join the event and check the events that user added to the user list.

 ### Sreenshot